Medically Reviewed

 Offering the ability to treat Adderall addiction, polysubstance addiction, and co-occurring mental health disorders, American Addiction Centers (AAC) offers accredited treatment facilities across the United States, which are in-network with myriad insurance providers that typically cover part of treatment costs.

-Available 24/7 for a free and confidential conversation, admissions navigators at can not only help you explore various treatment options and facilities but also answer your treatment questions, discuss financing and payment options, and more.
+Available 24/7 for a free and confidential conversation, admissions navigators can not only help you explore various treatment options and facilities but also answer your treatment questions, discuss financing and payment options, and more.
 Additionally, staff can verify any insurance benefits, or you can verify your insurance benefits online.
 Plus, if you’re not ready to talk, you can sign up to receive insights via text.

 Need more info?